France's CDC would look 'with interest' at state's Paris airport stake

-AIX-EN-PROVENCE, France French public-sector lender Caisse des Depots will consider buying a stake in the Aeroports de Paris (ADP) if the state reduces its stake in the airport operator, CDC head Pierre-Rene Lemas said in an interview on Saturday.
+AIX-EN-PROVENCE, France (Reuters) - French public-sector lender Caisse des Depots will consider buying a stake in the Aeroports de Paris (ADP) if the state reduces its stake in the airport operator, CDC head Pierre-Rene Lemas said in an interview on Saturday.

 The French government has said that it will begin reducing its corporate holdings in the coming months to finance a new fund for investments in innovation.